vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/share/doc/puppy/woof-CE.md

 * Only dpup ([Debian](https://www.debian.org/) or [Devuan](https://www.devuan.org/) based Puppy) is supported.
 * Only Wayland is supported: support for X.Org and tools that modify xorg.conf is gone.
 * Only [PipeWire](https://pipewire.org/) is supported: support for plain ALSA and [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) is gone.
+* Screenshots, cropped screenshots and screen recording are supported out of the box, with key bindings.
 * Support for ROX-Filer is gone, and the "source of truth" regarding file associations and default applications is xdg-utils. /usr/local/bin/default* are provided for backward compatibility with Puppy.
 * usrmerge is mandatory: support for the deprecated file system layout with separate /lib and /usr/lib, is gone.
 * Only [overlay](https://docs.kernel.org/filesystems/overlayfs.html) is supported: support for aufs is gone.